bcaffo/regmodsbook/manuscript/01_introduction.md

 ~~~

 Let's plot the best fitting line.
 In the subsequent chapter we will learn all
 about creating, interpreting and performing inference on such mode fits.
+(Note
+that I shifted the origin back to the means of the original data.)
+The
+results suggest that to every every 1 inch increase in the parents height,
+we estimate a 0.646 inch increase in the child's height.

 ![Data with the best fitting line overlaid.](images/galton3.png)